mmmarinho/ROS2_Tutorial/docs/source/messages.rst

     visualization_msgs

 From those, :file:`sensor_msgs` and :file:`geometry_msgs` are packages to always keep in mind when looking for a suitable interface.
-It will help keeping your Nodes compatible with the community.
+It will help to keep your Nodes compatible with the community.

 .. warning::